mismailzz/Multi-Master-HA-Kubernetes-Setup/README.md

 ### Pre-Req
 In our setup, the control plane and worker nodes are with same specifications and network too.
 All have their hosts entries (including Loadbalancers) in /etc/hosts file and they should be sync.
 Furthermore all the commands will be executed on a single control plane node and after initializing the cluster, the other nodes will join based on their category.

+In case of the loadbalancer, we can use easily find tutorial or blog on that "How to setup the HAProxy as High Available with KeepAliveD" over the internet.

 ### Installing Container Runtime - Containerd
 At this moment, we will not discuss that why we proceed to use the containerD rather then the docker Engine.
 Its will be good learning oppertunity to read its detail in documentation.